Xferno2/CSharpOsu/README.md

 us = Osu.GetUser("userid or username");
 ```

-### Side note
+## Side note
-This api is incomplete and its code is not the cleanest but it works ,
+This library is incomplete and its code is not the cleanest but it works ,
 at least for me.
-I will add more usage to the api soon.
+I will add more usage to the library soon.